jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 This type of proxy setup is the most flexible but the least efficient.
 If you want to handle only specific HTTP methods for specific paths, applying that configuration in the API Gateway will result in faster response times and fewer Lambda invocations (especially in the case of errors).
 Additionally, it is possible to have different Lambda functions for different routes.
 Here, we're proxying all routes to a single function.
 In large applications this can become problematic as the function you need to upload grows.

 For our use cases the efficiency gains are very small so we've opted for more flexibility.

+Notice that we have set the `authorization` to `AWS_IAM`.
+This assumes that the API will only work for signed in users (users that were created through AWS Cognito, which we will setup below).
+API Gateway will reject anonymous requests (potentially saving you money) and will pass the authenticated requests to Lambda with the user's information.
+For your site, you may want to allow anonymous API requests (if you are fetching a list of featured items or a default home page feed for example).
+In that case change the value to `NONE`.

 We've configured how API Gateway handles and proxies requests (inputs) to Lambda but we also need to handle outputs from Lambda and send responses.
 Add the following to `api.tf`: